 Generate a list of all the apps installed in the account.

 The API endpoint List App Installations generates a JSON list of installed apps.
-Properties included can be used for the
+The properties included can be used for the

 app_ids query parameters discussed later: